Anish-Shiralkar/Anish-Shiralkar/README.md

 My passion lies in data analysis and visualization, and I have a strong interest in leveraging low-code development to solve complex problems.
 I have hands-on experience working on projects using pandas for data manipulation, MySQL for relational database management, and Tableau for data visualization.
 I am eager to apply my skills in real-world data science projects and contribute to innovative solutions.

-**👩‍💻 I'm currently working on: Data-Engineering & Web-scrapping, Supervised/ unsupervised machine learning, Generative AI**
+**👩‍💻 I'm currently working on: Supervised/ unsupervised machine learning & Generative AI**